 The biggest hazard for the New Forest creatures however, are the traffic on the New Forest roads.
 Sadly, very year a number are killed or injured.

-As we head off to our lunch at the White Buck in the village of Burley we spotted this little group at the side of the road.
+As we head off to our lunch at The White Buck Inn Burley, we spotted this little group at the side of the road.

 Many tourists, like us, like to photograph these beautiful animals and they are used to human interaction.